Skip to main content

 Tourists visit Don Khon because of its beauty, the cycling routes available, and the unique cultural environment.
 When visiting Don Khon, one gets to explore the powerful Li Phi Waterfall and catch a glimpse of the Irrawaddy dolphins.
 The peaceful environment and beautiful views of the river attract visitors to Don Khon.
 It is a unique destination for anyone looking for a peaceful environment.

-History Of Don Khon
+History of Don Khon

 Don Khon has a long history, and this has been shaped by the mighty Mekong River and the traditional waterway lifestyle of southern Laos.
 For many centuries, the island has been inhabited by the indigenous people of Laos, and the inhabitants of the island have been engaged in fishing, subsistence farming, and the trade of goods between the islands.
 This island has gained historical importance since the French colonial period, when a light railway was constructed for the transportation of goods past the mighty Khone Falls.